jparneodo/node-training/packages/training-09-modules-natives-level1/README.md

 TRAINING Read and write a file using pipe on streams, execute _app-09-fs-04-stream-pipe.js_

 TRAINING Details using pipe on stream, execute _app-09-fs-05-stream-pipe-details.js_

+TRAINING Use the gzip compression module to compresse before saving file